lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-29-start-refactoring-from-the-deepest-branch.md

 title:  "Start refactoring from the deepest branch"
 categories: refactoring
 ---
 We see a large method.
 Our mouth waters (or not).
 We could nip at it from so many different places.
-So, where do we start?
+Where do we start?

 ---

 Have you been here?